West Virginia Layoffs — June 2016

 | Arch Coal Eastern Complex | Cowen | 9 | Layoff |

-The biggest impact was at Murray Energy Marshall County at its Cameron facility, reporting 737 affected workers.
+The largest notice was filed by Murray Energy Marshall County at its Cameron facility, reporting 737 affected workers.
 Murray Energy Ohio County Coal followed with 474 workers.

 Trend & Outlook